jckuri/Heroku_FastAPI/starter/Model_Card.md

 ## Intended Use

 ### Primary intended uses
+This model helps to predict whether the salary of a person is greater than $50K or not, based on many demographic features like age, workclass, education, marital status, occupation, race, sex, native country, and working hours per week.

 ### Primary intended users
+This model is mostly educational.
+However, it could be used by marketing strategists to inform them about who could have enough money to buy some product.
+Credit cards could be also interested in this model.

 ### Out-of-scope use cases
+This model is not accurate enough to be taken so seriously.
+This model could inform users about who could have enough money.
+But their predictions cannot be regarded as the last word.

 --------------------------------------------------------------------------------

 ## Factors

 ## Metrics